 As recently announced, I have a book being released in January all about Folk Horror and its many related areas of interest.
 The book has been in the works for the last year or so though many of the arguments within have been growing now for several years.
 Though I’ll undoubtedly being doing the usual interview-esque things to coincide with the release in December and … Continue reading Folk Horror: Hours Dreadful and Things Strange (January, 2017)

 There seems to be an overt connection between analogue recording technology (of both the visual and aural varieties) and the narratives surrounding paranormal activity in 1970s British fantasy television.
-Of course, there are no doubt connections between the interest in such activity (with the genuine events surrounding the Enfield Haunting for example, recently made into … Continue reading Analogue Ghosts of the 1970s And Hauntology.
+Of course, there are no doubt connections between the interest in such activity (with the genuine events surrounding the Enfield Haunting for example, recently made into a drama on Sky) and the technological means of the … Continue reading Analogue Ghosts of the 1970s And Hauntology.

 The characters of Nigel Kneale’s work rarely like the “outsider.”
 The drama of his plays is often built around small groups of people at odds with (or at least representational nationally of being at odds with) some concept of the outsider.
-The oppositional group will be diametrically opposed for a variety of reasons; sometimes for … Continue reading Quatermass II (Nigel Kneale) – Fear Of The Outsider Within The Landscape.
+The oppositional group will be diametrically opposed for a variety of reasons; sometimes for more pulp tendencies such as aliens in a space invasion … Continue reading Quatermass II (Nigel Kneale) – Fear Of The Outsider Within The Landscape.

 The following article contains plot twists.
 Hysteria and Nigel Kneale’s Baby.
 A very particular and often quoted segment from Freud’s summations of hysterical patients will be used here to begin the contextualisation our analysis.
 Whilst writing about the generalities surrounding such cases of hysteria and eventually compulsion neurosis, Freud came up with a short but rather useful sound-bite to describe every patient he had seen. … Continue reading Technological Hysteria in Nigel Kneale’s The Stone Tape (1972).

 Two writers who could be said to epitomise the ideas of Folk Horror, M.R.
 James and Nigel Kneale, while addressing these ideals through different media, are writers whose work often crept into the same realm.
-This has lead to both of their work having a natural relationship with each other, with one almost being a … Continue reading An Ancient Evil: M.R.
+This has lead to both of their work having a natural relationship with each other, with one almost being a reincarnation of the other.
+Of course, to imply such things … Continue reading An Ancient Evil: M.R.
 James and Nigel Kneale.

 The BBC experienced a real golden age for television horror during the late 1960s and 1970s.
 Almost every year seems to have produced an array of horror delights, ranging from ghost stories of all types to full blown, psychological nightmares.
 Though now over half of the series is missing from the archives, 1972’s horror anthology Dead of Night and its surviving three episodes represent a … Continue reading BBC Dead of Night (1972) – BFI